Service Policy: Registration

 • Patrons age sixteen and older must come into the library and show acceptable picture ID to renew the account.
 For patrons fifteen and younger, the child’s parent or legal guardian must complete the process.

-• To renew an organizational library card, the authorized person must come into the library and show acceptable picture ID to update the account.
-If the authorized person for the organization has changed, a brief letter on organizational letterhead of the authorization change must be submitted.
+• To renew an Organizational library card, the authorized person must come into the library and show acceptable picture ID to update the account.
+If the authorized person for the organization has changed, an updated letter of the change must be submitted.

 • Renewal of Outreach library cards is coordinated through the Outreach Department.